RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

      [11](#fig:heatmap2).
     The heatmap shows the probabilities of each move recommended by the AI agent.
-Hovering over the heatmap will display a detailed probability that the position has.
+Hovering over the heatmap will display a detailed probability that the position has as shown in Figure [11](#fig:heatmap2).
+We have updated the heatmap from the design sketches to authentically represent the difference in the probabilities of moves and emphasize the color contrast for users to be able to differentiate the moves in the heatmap.

     <div style="text-align: center;">
       <figure id="fig:heatmap1" style="display: inline-block; text-align: center;">
         <img
           src="/assets/Interactive_viz_images/heatmap-ai1.png"
-          alt="The probability heatmap of AI-1 which indicates the middle position at the move with highest probability." style="width: 50%; max-width: 100%;"
+          alt="The probability heatmap of AI-1 which indicates the middle position at the move with highest probability." style="width: 60%; max-width: 100%;"
         >
         <figcaption style="margin-top: 0.5rem;">
           Figure 10: The probability heatmap of AI-1 which indicates the middle position at the move with highest probability.